Skip to main content

 Session Managers: Yosuke Sano, INPEX; Kikuko Shinchi, Mitsubishi Research Institute, Inc.; Debby Halinda Utaminingdiah, PT Pertamina (Persero); Stephen Stokes, Wood Plc

-Components in the CO2 chain may include facilities for point source CO2 capture, liquefaction and facilities for injection and storage but the focus of this session will be on facilities for inland and sea transportation, including export / import terminals (with storage tanks) and CO2 tankers.
-The session will also allow for discussion of alternative or complimentary transposition options e.g. pipeline, road or rail
+Components in the CO2 chain may include facilities for point source CO2 capture, liquefaction, and injection and storage; however, the primary focus will be on facilities for inland and sea transportation, including export and import terminals (with storage tanks) and CO2 tankers.

-The session will also discuss regulatory issues.
-Cross-border CO2 transport is crucial for establishing a global CCS value chain and must adhere to international and/or bilateral agreements.
-Considerations include international treaties such as the UN Convention on the Law of the Sea and the London Convention and Protocol, which govern the dumping of CO2 in oceans.
-Additionally, international guidelines for accounting for CO2 in CCS activities, including cross-border transport, such as the IPCC Guidelines for National Greenhouse Gas Inventories, require careful consideration.
-The session may feature insights from leading examples of cross-border CO2 transport arrangements in European countries and initial discussions underway in the Asian region.
+Cross-border CO2 transport is essential for establishing a global CCS value chain and must adhere to international and bilateral agreements.
+Considerations include international treaties such as the UN Convention on the Law of the Sea and the London Convention and Protocol, which govern the disposal of CO2 in oceans.
+Additionally, international guidelines for accounting for CO2 in CCS activities, including cross-border transport, such as the IPCC Guidelines for National Greenhouse Gas Inventories, require careful consideration to ensure accurate reporting and compliance.
+Insights from examples of cross-border CO2 transport arrangements in European countries and initial discussions underway in the Asian region will be included.

 1730